tasitlabs/tasit-sdk/packages/tasit-act/README.md

 const supportsInterface = await contract.usesSupportsInterface()
 ```

 Let's use ERC165 to see if this contract uses the ERC721Metadata extension.
 Remember, this will be a longer shot because we're just using `tasit-act`, not the ERC721 abstraction that already "knows" ERC165 is popular for ERC721s.
+Unlike above where we did `nft.detectInterfaces()`, we don't know the hashes of the interfaces to check for without the prior knowledge of what type of contract this is.
+So we'll need to check for ERC721Metadata using its hash as an argument.

-But if we decide the user of the SDK has to have the full ABI at this point, maybe this feature is less useful.
+If we decide the user of the SDK has to have the full ABI at this point, maybe this feature is less useful.

 ```
 // TODO: Add the proper type conversion, etc.
-// Note: This is straight from Solidity, the string as it is probably isn't right. const INTERFACE_ID_ERC721_METADATA = "0x5b5e139f";
+// Note: This is straight from Solidity - the string as it is probably isn't right. const INTERFACE_ID_ERC721_METADATA = "0x5b5e139f";

 // 0x5b5e139f ===